dctime/signals/features.md

 (Signal Wire Block) Right Click the face to extend to the face, Sneak right click to extend to the opposite clicked face.
 Visuals only.

+Signal Wire Block Got Value and Strength.
+Right Click with a stick to show value and strength.

+Placing a redstone block by or placing a signal wire block by a redstone block will set the value to 30.
+Removing the redstone block will update the signal wire.
+(Redstone block's onPlace onDestroy method calls level's updateNeightbor.
+After that neighbor blocks would execute neighborChanged.)